-We started SecKonnect because the access stack is the single weakest link in modern enterprise security — and we knew the fix had to be hardware-first.
+We started SecKonnect because the access stack is the single weakest link in modern enterprise security — and we knew the fix had to be software-deployable, but cryptographically rooted in the hardware every laptop already ships with.

 For two decades, the industry tried to solve secure remote access with software — VPN agents, MFA prompts, browser-based portals.
 The result is fragile, phishable, and exhausting to operate.

 SecKonnect takes a different approach.
-Identity is bound to silicon.
+A lightweight agent binds identity to the OS-level TPM.
 Tunnels are mutually authenticated.
 Sessions are observable end-to-end.
-Users plug in and get to work — IT teams sleep at night.
+Users install once and get to work — IT teams sleep at night.

 Talk to UsFive principles that shape every product decision, customer interaction, and line of code.

-Software trust models are flawed.
-We anchor security in tamper-resistant silicon — because what can't be extracted can't be stolen.
+Software trust models are flawed without a hardware anchor.
+We bind every device certificate to the OS TPM or Secure Enclave — what can't be extracted can't be stolen.

 Zero credentials.
 Zero exposed ports.
 Zero implicit trust.
 Least-privilege isn't a setting — it's the default state.